OZI-Project/.github/profile/README.md

 ### Commandline Toolchain

-* Initialize and output SLSA-compliance-ready package sources.
+* Initialize and output SLSA-compliance-ready pure Python package sources.
 * Supply-chain as sourcecode - all packaging related metadata in the pyproject.toml.
 * Track skipped coverage and quality assurance checks.